 You can write and phone, but contacting members of Council IN PERSON is an important way to get your issues and needs across.
 This web page is dedicated to supporting active citizen involvement, and (one hopes) constructive input.
 Read on for info and tips to be more clear, concise, and effective.

-Direct e-mails to each person are most effective.
+Direct e-mails or phone calls to each person are probably most effective.